Contribution by the Swiss Aeromodelling Federation (SMV), last updated on 25/11/2022

-Under the current rules, all unmanned aircraft lighter than 30kgs may be flown without a permit within visual line of sight.
-For aircraft heavier than 500gr a permit is required for flights within a 5km range around airports and heliports, as well as higher than 150m above surface in air traffic control zones.
-In addition, the use of unmanned aircraft heavier than 500gr is not allowed near emergency response efforts or over or within 100m from groups of people.
-To operate a model heavier than 500gr, each operator is required to have a personal liability insurance with a minimum coverage of CHF 1 million, and must carry proof of insurance.
+Under the Swiss rules for the operation of model aircraft, aircraft lighter than 30kgs may be flown without a permit within visual line of sight.
+For aircraft heavier than 250gr a permit is required for flights within a 5km range around airports and heliports, for flights higher than 150m above surface in air traffic control zones or flights within 100m or above emergency response and assemblies of people.
+To operate a model heavier than 250gr, each operator is required to have a personal liability insurance with a minimum coverage of CHF 1 million and must carry proof of insurance.

-To operate an unmanned aircraft heavier than 500gr, each operator is required to have a liability insurance that covers incidents with a minimum coverage of CHF 1 million, and must carry proof of insurance.
+To operate a model aircraft heavier than 250gr, each operator is required to have a liability insurance that covers incidents with a minimum coverage of CHF 1 million and must carry proof of insurance.
 A number of household liability insurances include this in their standard coverage and will be able to provide proof of insurance.
 Members of the Swiss Aeromodelling Federation (SMV) are automatically insured through the SMV.

-A permit is required for the operation of unmanned aircraft between 500gr and 30kgs within visual line of sight in the following areas:
+A permit is required for the operation of model aircraft between 500gr and 30kgs within visual line of sight in the following areas:

 - within a 5km range around airports and heliports;